Swim and surf at some of Japan's most pristine beaches, close to Tokyo

 From Chiba, you can access Kujukuri and Choshi by car via the Chiba-Togane Expressway.
 The JR Sobu Line has an express train from Chiba Station directly to Choshi Station, which is adjacent to Kujukurihama.
 To get to the beach, take the Sobu Main Line to Togane Station, and catch a bus from there.

-The white sand and gentle waves of Kujukurihama Beach
+The white sand and gentle waves of Kujukuri Beach

 Enjoy the slow life

-The area around Kujukurihama has a charming, local feel, free of the big resorts and condos that often blight beautiful beaches.
+The area around Kujukuri Beach has a charming, local feel, free of the big resorts and condos that often occupy beautiful beaches.
 Small family restaurants sell freshly caught seafood, and beach-side shacks serve up barbecue lunches.

 There's a wide variety of accommodations, from hotels to small guesthouses and traditional Japanese ryokan.
 The whole area has the funky, weather-beaten feel of a surfer town.